-- Unlike with earlier Samba versions, the drive letter (logon drive), profile directory (logon path), and others should not be enclosed in quotes - The purpose of the add machine script is to create the Unix accounts that back the machine accounts which are created when a workstation joins the domain.
-Care must be taken that those cannot be abused for interactive logins; that's why we set the login share to /bin/false. - logon home and logon path are interpreted by the Windows workstation (after substitution of samba variables), and should refer to an existing share.
+- Unlike with earlier Samba versions, the drive letter (logon drive), profile directory (logon path), and others should not be enclosed in quotes - On Debian, by default the homes share is declared as non-writable.
+This must be changed to writable, or else profiles won't work! - The purpose of the add machine script is to create the Unix accounts that back the machine accounts which are created when a workstation joins the domain.
+Care must be taken that those accounts cannot be abused for interactive logins; that's why we set the login shell to /bin/false. - logon home and logon path are interpreted by the Windows workstation (after substitution of samba variables), and should refer to an existing share.
 Example: \\%L\%U\profile.
 After substitutions of samba variables by the server, this will be \\server\user\profile, which is then interpreted by the workstation to mean the profile directory in the user's home share.